 So you have a twitter account.
 Now what?
 If you don't follow the right people, twitter is useless.
 These are the important ones I'd suggest:

-- RSVSPster While I generally prefer to manually RSVP myself as it forces me to be organized, know who's playing, and get an idea of which parties/shows I want to go to, RSVPster is perfect for those that don't have time to keep up with RSVPs as they're released.
+RSVSPster While I generally prefer to manually RSVP myself as it forces me to be organized, know who's playing, and get an idea of which parties/shows I want to go to, RSVPster is perfect for those that don't have time to keep up with RSVPs as they're released.
 It basically auto RSVPs you for almost all of the parties.
 Sign up early for the early bird pricing.
+RSVPster is taking a break this year, special permits for SX dropped by 50%.
+Doesn't really make sense to have an auto rsvp service if you don't have a lot of RSVPs.

 So, now you're prepared in terms of being on the list.
 Next part is surviving physically and mentally.
 To ease the headaches, a survival bag/planning is a must.